Wilton Stalking Lawyer

 Stalking in the second-degree is considered a Class A misdemeanor.
 Although misdemeanors are less serious crimes, those convicted may still be sentenced to up to one year of imprisonment and a fine of up to $2,000.

 Third-degree and electronic stalking are treated as Class B misdemeanors.
 These are the least serious of the stalking offenses, but the maximum penalties still include up to six months in jail and a fine of up to $1,000.
-A Wilton stalking lawyer could work tirelessly to mitigate the penalties that an individual may face.
+A Wilton stalking attorney could work tirelessly to mitigate the penalties that an individual may face.

 What is First-Degree Stalking?

-Wilton stalking charges are considered more serious/first-degree stalking if the individual involved either:
+Stalking charges are considered more serious/first-degree stalking if the individual involved either:

 - Has a prior conviction for second-degree stalking